 What Is the Macro Diet?

-Protein is the macronutrient which takes the longest to digest, increasing meal satiety and satisfaction and potentially leading to less overall caloric intake.
+Protein is the macronutrient which takes the longest to digest, also assisting in meal satiety and satisfaction and potentially leading to less overall caloric intake.

 Pros and Cons to Counting Macros